mraza007/til/src/vim/vim.md

 - `>` allows you to indent `111,114>`
 - `:{range} '<,'>' norm A"` adds `"` at the end of the line.
 - `:{range} '<,'>' norm I"` adds `"` at the beginning of the line.
+- `cgn` allows you to change the next instance when doing a search.
+- you can also set abbreviations `:ab rtfm Read The Friend Manual` and use `cntrl-v` if you don't want to expand it.